apache/apisix-ingress-controller/docs/en/latest/concepts/annotations.md

               number: 50053
 ```

-## Cross namespace reference service
+## Cross-namespace reference service

-The value of the annotation should be the namespace of the service.
+This annotation can be used to route to services in a different namespace.

 In the example configuration below, the Ingress resource in the `default` namespace references the httpbin service in the `test` namespace: